Family Pack (2024 film): Plot

-The family attempts to question Childéric, who is imprisoned awaiting execution, but their ancestor only tells them that the werewolves appeared after a "man with the skin of a wolf" left the village.
+The family attempts to question Childéric, who is imprisoned awaiting execution, but their ancestor only tells them that the werewolves appeared after a "man wearing the skin of a wolf" left the village.
 Not knowing how to find the remaining three monsters, the Vassiers accidentally encounter Childéric's neighbor, Piero, an Italian artist and scholar who helps make Clara visible with a rubber paste of his invention.
 Back in the village, a peasant woman, about to be executed, transforms into a werewolf but is shot dead.
+The werewolf game token then appeared on the dead werewolf's hand.
 While saving her father from the werewolves, Clara roughly identifies the last two: a woman with whitened hands and a stout man who limps.

 The family decides to use Louise's sense of smell to track down the remaining creatures in the daytime.
 The stout man is killed by Gilbert, but Marie, a lawyer by profession, is imprisoned for witchcraft after trying to defend a woman who was experiencing domestic violence.

 The following day, when Childéric and Marie are about to be burned alive in the village square, Jérôme distracts the crowd by singing 'Allumer le feu', while the others free them.
 After leaving the village, Piero advises them to seek refuge in a church where they can escape through a secret tunnel.
 Once inside the building, however, they cannot find the tunnel, and the last werewolf arrives, shortly followed by the captain, who reveals himself to be "Cupid."
 It turns out that the werewolf is his wife, and if she is killed, he will also die.
 Despite the combined powers of the Vassier family, the monster is too strong, even with the help of Louise, who, once again transformed into a werewolf, initially tries to attack them but later joins them when Jérôme and Marie start singing 'J'irai où tu iras', causing her to remember her relationship with her parents despite her state.
-In her battle against the werewolf, Louise dies.
+In her battle against the werewolf, Louise dies, and her werewolf game token appears on her palm.

 It is then that Marie reveals herself to be the "witch," who has the power to resurrect a player by killing another.
 She kills the werewolf while bringing her daughter back to life.
-Since eliminating three monsters is sufficient, the Vassiers are able to return to their time by closing the game box.
+Since the Vassiers managed to eliminate all four werewolves to receive their game tokens, the Vassiers are able to return to their time by putting all the tokens back in the game box and closing it.
 Before the transfer, Piero, who had previously declared his homosexuality, tells Jérôme that he has become his source of inspiration and that he wishes to return to Florence to resume painting under his true name: "Leonardo Piero da Vinci."
+Jérôme then asks Childéric to buy all of Piero's paintings.